 Flowing along Bucks County's eastern border, the Delaware River has played an important role in the area's history.
 Today, the Delaware River is one of Bucks County's biggest attractions.
 With picturesque views and abundant wildlife, the river makes a beautiful backdrop for an unforgettable dining experience at any of Bucks County's riverside restaurants.

-Dine al fresco on the spacious river deck of the Black Bass Hotel.
+Dine al fresco on the spacious river deck here in Lumberville.
 Whether you crave a four-course brunch, or simply want to sip a cocktail in the Lantern Lounge, the Black Bass is the perfect place to relax and enjoy a delicious meal.
 The restaurant offers a mix of eclectic and international menu options, including vegetarian and gluten-free dishes to cater to every palate.

-Wine and dine along the riverfront at the Bridgeton House on the Delaware in Upper Black Eddy.
+Wine and dine along the riverfront here in Upper Black Eddy.
 You can stay in this romantic Inn complete with French doors, private balconies and cozy fireplaces.

 Full of rich history, the Bridgeton Mill House earned the title of official “Country Inn” in 2003 with the opening of its full service restaurant in addition to the already standing inn.
 Located in Langhorne, the restaurant has two dining rooms, two private dining rooms, the Great Hall, Main Dining Room and a seasonal outdoor patio.
 Bridgeton Mill House offers American Continental cuisine.

-- Feel the breeze as you indulge in a selection from the menu at the Centre Bridge Inn.
-The restaurant's garden terrace provides beautiful views of the river and the namesake bridge that connects Bucks County to Stockton, NJ.
+Feel the breeze as you indulge in a delectable selection from the menu.
+This New Hope restaurant's garden terrace provides beautiful views of the river and the namesake bridge that connects Bucks County to Stockton, NJ.
 In the cooler months, diners can enjoy a fine meal in front of a three-century-old fireplace for the ultimate romantic dinner.

-- Along the Delaware River & Canal, you can experience casual fine dining at Golden Pheasant Inn.
+Along the Delaware River & Canal in Erwinna, you can experience casual fine dining at Golden Pheasant Inn.
 Listed on the Registry of Historic Places, the Golden Pheasant Inn offers the ideal setting for a meeting or event for groups desiring a country-side escape.

-- Established in 1681, King George’s Inn II is on the National Historic Registry as the oldest, continuously operating inn and is the top rated restaurant in Bristol.
+Established in 1681, this restaurant is a top rated restaurant in Bristol.
 Enjoy an exquisite meal while dining on the Delaware River surrounded by historic Bucks County charm.

-- Enjoy the natural serenity of the Delaware River when you dine at the historic Lambertville Station.
+Enjoy the natural serenity of the Delaware River when you dine at this historic location.
 Located just across the river from Bucks County in Lambertville, NJ, this renovated 19th century train station provides a one-of-a-kind dining experience.
 Enjoy al fresco dining with a riverfront view or wander into the wine cellar to taste more than 50 boutique wines.

-- If character is built by historical struggle and strife, then the Yardley Inn Restaurant & Bar is the star of the show!
+If character is built by historical struggle and strife, then this Yardley restaurant is the star of the show!
 The building’s history dates back to the early 1800s, but the current restaurant was opened in 1979 by Bob and Robin Freed.
 They offer charming American fare with a great view of the Delaware River.